Brazil offers new tax breaks as economy sputters

 “This payroll tax exemption reduces the cost of labor and makes it easier to hire workers.
 It makes the building industry more competitive,” President Dilma Rousseff said at an event marking the completion of one million low-cost houses since 2009 financed by the government.

-Fitch Ratings cut its growth forecast for Brazil to 1 percent from 1.5 percent for 2012 and to 3.7 percent from 4.2 percent for 2013.
-A fragile external backdrop and competitiveness issues faced by Brazil have hampered its recovery this year and investment continues to contract, the ratings agency said on Tuesday.

-The Rousseff government extended tax breaks earlier this year to a dozen industries, including Brazil’s large car industry, textiles, shoes and home appliance manufacturers.
-It has also raised import tariffs on 100 products to shield domestic producers from foreign competition.

-The private sector welcomed the tax break as another step to reduce the heavy tax burden that companies face in Brazil, which is just above 35 percent of gross domestic product, making it one of the most costly places in the world to run a business.
+The private sector welcomed the tax break as another step to reduce the heavy tax burden that businesses face in Brazil, which is just above 35 percent of gross domestic product.

+Economists say cutting taxes is key to restoring investment levels, which have been dropping for five consecutive quarters.

-“They have good intentions: they want to stimulate investments, which is the right approach,” said Ilan Goldfajn, chief economist at Itau Unibanco, Brazil’s largest private-sector bank.
+“Any measure that reduces the tax burden is welcome, because it is too high,” said Ilan Goldfajn, chief economist at Itau Unibanco, Brazil’s largest private-sector bank.

-But he said a more horizontal policy would help the investment climate more than steps to benefit specific sectors, which backfires by creating regulatory uncertainty.
-“I would prefer to have a payroll tax cut for everybody,” he said.
+Goldfajn said the government was moving in the right direction in cutting taxes to increase investments, but he argued that the tax breaks should be introduced across the board for all sectors of the economy and not just targeted industries.

 Reporting by Alonso Soto and Anthony Boadle; Editing by Chizu Nomiyama, Nick Zieminski and James Dalgleish